Asymptotic expansions of some Toeplitz determinants via the topological recursion: Toeplitz determinants with a discrete rotational symmetry

 The proof of the last theorem consists in verifying the conditions required to apply the main theorem of \cite{BG2} and \cite{BorotGuionnetKoz}.
 The conditions are very similar to the one-interval case but for completeness we summarize them here: \begin{itemize}\item (Regularity): The potential $V$ is continuous on the integration domain $\underset{k=-r}{\overset{r}{\bigcup}}[b_-^{(k)},b_+^{(k)}]$.
 In our case $x\mapsto \ln(1+x^2)$ is obviously continuous on $\mathbb{R}$. \item (Confinement of the potential): Not required since the integration domain is a compact set of $\mathbb{R}$. \item (Genus $2r$ regime): The support of the limiting eigenvalues density is given by the union of $2r+1$ single intervals $[\alpha_-^{(k)},\alpha_+^{(k)}]$ not reduced to a point.
 This is trivial from the explicit expression \eqref{mu2R1}. \item (Control of large deviations): The function $x\mapsto \frac{1}{2}V(x)+\int_{\mathbb{R}} |x-\xi|d\mu_\infty(\xi)$ defined on $\left(\underset{k=-r}{\overset{r}{\bigcup}}[b_-^{(k)},b_+^{(k)}]\right)\setminus\left(\underset{k=-r}{\overset{r}{\bigcup}}(\alpha_-^{(k)},\alpha_+^{(k)})\right)$ achieves its minimum only at the endpoints $\alpha_-^{(k)}$ or $\alpha_+^{(k)}$.
 In our case this condition is trivial since the limiting eigenvalues density spans the whole integration domain. \item (Off-Criticality): The limiting eigenvalues density is off-critical in the sense that it is strictly positive inside the interior of its support and behaves like $O\left(\frac{1}{\sqrt{x-b_\pm}}\right)$ if $b_\pm$ is a hard edge or like $O\left(\sqrt{x-\alpha_\pm}\right)$ if $\alpha_\pm$ is a soft edge.
 In our case, we have $2(2r+1)$ hard edges and the explicit expression \eqref{mu2R1} provides the correct behavior.
 Moreover it is obvious from \eqref{mu2R1} that $d\mu_\infty(x)$ is strictly positive inside its support. \item (Analyticity): $V$ can be extended into an analytic function inside a neighborhood of the integration domain.
 In our case, $x\mapsto \ln(1+x^2)$ is obviously analytic in a neighborhood of any compact set of $\mathbb{R}$. \end{itemize}

 As one can see, the general form of the large $n$ expansion in the multi-cut regime is much more complicated than in the one-cut regime since eigenvalues may move from an interval to another and thus a summation on the filling fractions is necessary and adds new terms (given by the Siegel Theta function).
-The term $\text{exp}\left(\underset{k=-1}{\overset{\infty}{\sum}} n^{-2k}F_{\boldsymbol{\epsilon}^\star}^{\{2k\}}\right)$ is usually called the ``perturbative'' or ``formal'' part of the expansion.
-It is connected to the symplectic invariants computed from the topological recursion by the following proposition (See \cite{BG2} for details):
+In particular, orders $O(1)$ and beyond exhibit a far more complex structure than in the one-cut case.
+Indeed, equation \ref{GeneralForm2R1} and the fact that the present situation has a discrete symmetry (in particular $\boldsymbol{\epsilon}^\star=\left(\frac{1}{2r+1},\dots,\frac{1}{2r+1}\right)^t$) imply that these orders depend on the remainder of the Euclidean division of $n$ by $2r+1$.